AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/move-to-new-home.md

 * My Work
 * My Tasks
 * My Issues
-* Awaiting My Approvals
+* My Approvals

 Users can find work delegated to them in the following widgets:

 * My Work widget using the Delegated to me filter
-* Awaiting my Approvals using the Delegated approvals filter
+* My Approvals using the Delegated approvals filter

 | **Legacy Home** | **New Home** |
 |------------|-----------|